|Bank Name||Tenure (years)||RD Rate|

 - A RD can be funded regularly by giving standing instructions to the bank to automatically credit the RD account from their Savings or Current Bank account.

-RDs are highly liquid.
-One can withdraw the amount from an RD anytime they want but they will be charged a small fees for the same by the bank.
+- RDs are highly liquid.
+You can withdraw the amount from an RD account anytime you want but you will be charged a small fees for the same by the bank.

-One can take a loan against their RD deposit and get 80-90% of the deposit value as loan.
+- You can take a loan (such as personal loan or education loans) against your RD account and get 80-90% of the deposit value as loan.
 RDs have a flexi option where one can invest varying amounts at each period (more than the minimum amount) based on their convenience.

 Using an RD calculator can save an investor's valuable time.
 It performs complex calculations in a matter of seconds.
 It eliminates the trouble the investor has to go through due to manual calculations.